 Professor Giorgio Walter Canonica is Director of the Specialty School of Pulmonary Diseases and Director of the Allergy and Respiratory Diseases Clinic, Genoa University Italy.
 Professor Canonica first specialised in pulmonary diseases after having received his medical degree from the University of Genoa, he then specialised in Allergy and Clinical Immunology at Florence University.
 He subsequently conducted clinical immunology and allergology research in several European universities and institutes, in addition to two years at the Medical University of South Carolina, USA.
 Since returning to the University of Genoa in 1995, Professor Canonica has held a number of academic positions including Director of the Speciality School of Allergy and Clinical Immunology and Chairman of the Allergy and Respiratory Diseases Clinic.

 Professor Canonica's research interests include examination of the molecular events and interactions between immunocompetent cells, inflammatory cells and epithelial cells in allergic inflammation and airway remodelling.
 He is particularly involved in new strategies in the treatment of allergic disease, including biological response modifiers, such as specific immunotherapy.
 Professor Canonica has published extensively in international journals and acts as a referee of many immunology journals.
 He is also Editor in Chief of Current Opinion in Allergy and Clinical Immunology.
-In addition, Professor Canonica is a member of a number of societies, and recently served 6 years as Secretary General of the World Allergy Organisation (WAO), he will be WAO President Elect until 2008.
+In addition, Professor Canonica is a member of a number of societies having been President of the Italian Society of Respiratory Medicine - SIMER, the Italian Society Union for Pulmonology – UIP and recently served 6 years as Secretary General of the World Allergy Organisation (WAO), he will be WAO President Elect in the next 2 years.
+He is also Vice President of Interasma – International Association of Asthmology.

 J. Andrew Grant